-Filters are the way you decide which Services, Jobs or Tasks apply to specific clients, based on criteria you have chosen.
+Filters are the way you decide which form tabs, form fields, services, jobs or tasks apply to specific clients, based on criteria you have chosen.

 Why would you want to use filters?

 Filters are an incredibly powerful feature in Senta and you can use them in many ways.
 You'll probably come up with different ways of using them, but here are some ideas:

 In a job, having one form filled out for limited companies, and a different form filled in for partnerships.

 For setting a service, for instance having the Client take-on service only run for new clients, but not for prospects or former clients.

 Kicking off a new job in response to something being entered on a form in another Job.